maniospas/Blombly/docs/basics/builtins.md

 ```

 Formatting numbers within literals is discussed alongside advanced typecasting [here](../advanced/semitypes.md).
 For now, we provide a first taste that the recommended syntax looks like below.
-Very briefly, a callable formatter is defined
+Briefly, a callable formatter is defined
 and then applied within the literal with typecast notation `x | fmt`, which is equivalent to `fmt(x)`.

 ```java